expo/expo/docs/pages/build-reference/caching.md

 ## Custom caching

-Build profile in [eas.json](../build/eas-json) supports the `cache` field that can be used to configure caching for specific files and directories.
-Specified files will be uploaded to S3 after successful build and restored after JavaScript dependencies are installed (restoring does not override existing files).
-Changing the `cache.key` value will invalidate the cache, but any other modification to the `cache` object will also do that.
+The `cache` field on build profiles in [eas.json](../build/eas-json) can be used to configure caching for specific files and directories.
+Specified files will be saved to persistent storage after a successful build and restored on subsequent builds after the JavaScript dependencies are installed.
+Restoring does not overwrite existing files.
+Changing the `cache.key` value will invalidate the cache.
+Changing any other property of the `cache` object will also invalidate the cache.

-Caching is implemented on S3 storage, so it's not fast enough to cache `node_modules` or CocoaPods, it's intended only for files that require significant computation to generate, e.g. compilation results (both final binaries and any intermediate files).
+The caching implementation is built on top of Amazon S3, and it's not fast enough to give you any benefit from caching `node_modules` or CocoaPods; it's intended only for files that require significant computation to generate, e.g. compilation results (both final binaries and any intermediate files).

 ## JavaScript dependencies

 EAS Build runs an npm cache server that can speed up downloading JavaScript dependencies for your build jobs.
-It's supported for both platforms, for projects that are using  npm or yarn v2 it will work out of the box, but yarn v1 will require this [workaround](how-tos/#using-npm-cache-with-yarn-v1).
+Projects that are using npm or yarn v2 will use the cache by default, but yarn v1 will require that you apply this [workaround](how-tos/#using-npm-cache-with-yarn-v1).

 It is not yet possible to save and restore `node_modules` between builds.